gustafnk/microservice-websites-site/index.md

 ---

-## Enabler: HTTP/2
+## HTTP/2

-- HTTP/2 is the enabler of building websites with autonomous teams, due to its multiplexing mechanism
-- With HTTP/2 multiplexing, we can use more JS and CSS references, compared to HTTP 1.1
-- There's no longer any need of bundling resources between teams
-- This style of frontend architecture would not have possible with HTTP 1.1
+HTTP/2 is the enabler of building websites with autonomous teams, due to its multiplexing mechanism.
+We can use more JS and CSS references nowadays using HTTP/2.
+There's no longer any need of bundling resources between teams.
+This style of frontend architecture would not have possible with HTTP 1.1.

-- HTTP/2 implementations multiplex AJAX requests as well, making Client Side Includes more viable than before
+HTTP/2 implementations multiplex AJAX requests as well, making Client Side Includes more viable than before.

-- However, you need to respect that some users still use HTTP 1.1.
-  But they're not that many, and they're getting fewer and fewer, and most of them are on desktop devices and have good network connections.
+You need to respect that some users still use HTTP 1.1.
+However, they're not that many, and they're getting fewer and fewer, and most of them are on desktop devices and have good network connections.

 ## Constraints